ZakirPatwa/zakir-patwa-stock-advisor/README.md

 of the given stock.
 If you are running the interactive graph program, the program will display an interactive graph showing the stock data with candlestick patterns.
 This information could be useful to make financial decisions based on the stock such as buying, selling, holding, long term, short term, etc.

-Disclaimer: This application is for informational purposes only.
-Stock trading involves risks, and users are still responsible for their own decisions.
-We are not liable for financial losses from the use of this application.

 ## If you find a bug or a possible improvement to this project, please submit an issue in the issues tab above.
 Thank you!